Eddie344/vue-ssr/README.md

 # Vue SSR
-THis project creeated for learning how to create SSR app using Vue and Vite
+This project created for learning how to create SSR app using Vue and Vite

 ```bash
 # Install dependencies